 If the demand has, or is forecast to, exceed the employee’s optimum level, it is important to discuss the causes of the stress, ways in which the employee can look after their wellbeing and how the team can support one another.

-Capon says this activity allows managers and employers to understand the work load the team is under, which leads to more understanding and creates a shared commitment to support each other.
-He says that sometimes people just need to feel heard and understood and that in itself can help people to feel more supported.
+This activity allows managers and employers to understand the work load the team is under, which leads to more understanding and creates a shared commitment to support each other.
+Sometimes people just need to feel heard and understood and that in itself can help people feel more supported.